-The Everest's simmering ability satisfies all but the most precise camp chefs.
+The Everest's simmering ability will satisfy all but the pickiest camp chef.

 This stove offers a compelling performance in this metric, frying eggs and slow-cooking sauces with precision.
 However, while it simmers just fine, the low setting is still relatively high, and it's easy to cook a bit too hot if you're not paying attention.
 Nit-picking here — this is a common issue with camp stoves across the board, and the Everest does better than most, but it's still something to keep an eye on.

 The Everest boiled fast for sure.
 But it also calms down enough to cook perfect eggs and to simmer your grandma's bolognese like a pro.

 Ease of Set Up

 As with all compact stove models, set up here is very straightforward and predictable.
 The only parts to contend with are the stove body and the propane adapter.
 If you've ever set up another typical portable two-burner stove, then you will probably find nothing new with this one.
-The quality of design is noticeable, though, as all moving parts line up and fit together smoothly.
+The quality of design is noticeable and all moving parts line up and fit together smoothly.

 Attach the propane canister to the adapter first, then attach to the stove.

 Obvious, straightforward setup.
 Check!